 What happens at Sunday service?
 We have attempted to follow the Buddha’s teachings on “expedient means” and have tailored our services to the American culture while remaining true to our Chinese and Korean roots.
 With very few exceptions all of our recitations are conducted in English.
 Here is a basic outline of our traditional Sunday service:

-- There is a Teaching delivered by our Guiding Teacher or Senior Student.
+There is a Teaching delivered by a clergy member.